MoonDevelopmentsLLC/AstalaMail/README.md

 ❓ FAQ

 Q: How does AstalaMail differ from Thunderbird or Mailspring?
-A: MoonDevelopmentsLLC doesn't access or have user data.
+A: MoonDevelopmentsLLC doesn't access or have user data and won't change the policy.
 Its not reinventing the wheel—Astalamail integrates providers' native webmail UIs, so you theorhetically don't lose features like Gmail’s Smart Compose or Outlook’s Sweep Rules.

 Q: Can I use this with a custom domain?
 A: Absolutely!
 IMAP/SMTP support works with any provider, including self-hosted solutions like Mailcow.
 The only requirement is a web interface.
 Pure imap support is a -WIP-